A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: The general case

 Denote by $\ZZ^n=(G_i,\ll_i)_{1:k}$ the decomposition of $\ZZ^n$ into a direct sum of groups, $G_1,\dots,G_k$, each of which equipped with a total additive ordering $\ll_i$.
-For each $i$, and any two finitely supported probability measures $\mu$ and $\nu$ on $G_i$, let $\pi_i$ be the monotone coupling between $\mu$ and $\nu$, defined in the Section \ref{sec:simplified_DCOE}.

-Next, we construct the Knothe coupling $\pi$ between two finitely supported measures $\mu$ and $\nu$ on $\ZZ^n$ with respect to this decomposition.
+We shall next construct the Knothe coupling $\pi$ between two finitely supported measures $\mu$ and $\nu$ on $\ZZ^n$ with respect to its given decomposition.

 To that end, the following notation shall be useful.
 For $(x_1,\dots,x_k)\in (G_1,\dots,G_k)$ and each $i\in\{1,\dots,k\}$ denote by $x_{1:i}$ the sub-vector $(x_1,\dots,x_i)\in (G_1,\dots, G_i)$.
 Consider the disintegration formula for a measure $\kappa$ on $\ZZ^n$ with respect to the given decomposition: